Practical Experience with Stable Set and Coloring Relaxations: Computational Study

-The results in Table~\ref{table_6} show that BOUND 1 consistently improves upon $\vartheta(\overline{G})$ as a lower bound on $\chi(G)$ across all five instances, with BOUND 2 offering additional enhancements over BOUND 1 in four out of five cases.
-When comparing BOUND 2 as a lower bound on $\chi(G)$ to the GR bounds, BOUND 2 often comes very close to the GR results and for one instance, BOUND 2 actually surpasses GR.
-Nevertheless, for all considered instances, BOUND 2 provides the same integer bounds on $\chi(G)$ as the GR bound.
+The results in Table~\ref{table_col_1} show that BOUND 1 consistently improves upon~$\vartheta(\overline{G})$ as a lower bound on~$\chi(G)$ across all five instances, with BOUND 2 offering additional enhancements over BOUND 1 in four out of five cases.
+When comparing BOUND 2 as a lower bound on~$\chi(G)$ to the GR bounds, BOUND 2 often comes very close to the GR results and for one instance, BOUND 2 actually surpasses GR.
+Nevertheless, for all considered instances, BOUND 2 provides the same integer bounds on~$\chi(G)$ as the GR bound.

 An important consideration is the computational time required for each method.
-The GR bounds, while often slightly superior, come at a significantly higher computational cost.
-This efficiency underscores practical benefit of BOUND 2, providing competitive bounds with far less computational effort.
-Future research should investigate further inequalities to potentially enhance the performance of BOUND 2 and achieve even better results within shorter computation times.
+While the GR bounds are often slightly superior, they come at a significantly higher computational cost.
+In contrast, for four out of five instances, BOUND 2 was computed in approximately~$20$ seconds.
+This efficiency highlights the advantage of BOUND 2, providing competitive bounds with much less computational effort.